kevinferrare/spice86/README.md

 Spice86 will wait for GDB to connect before starting execution so that you can setup breakpoints and so on.

-Here is then how to connect from GDB:
+Here is how to connect from GDB command line client and how to set the architecture:
 ```
 (gdb) target remote localhost:10000
+(gdb) set architecture i8086
 ```

 ### Vanilla GDB